Baneheia murders

 While Andersen confessed killing one of the girls, Kristiansen always claimed he was innocent.
 In the decades following the initial trials, Kristiansen applied for a retrial many times.
 His seventh application in 2021 was successful.
 In February 2021 Kristiansen's case was reopened and he was released from prison.

 On 21 October 2022, Attorney General Jørn Maurud announced that the prosecution would submit a request for the acquittal of Viggo Kristiansen in the reopening case, based on the new investigation carried out by the Oslo police district.
-On December 15th 2022, Kristiansen was acquitted in the Borgarting Court of Appeal.
+On 15 December 2022, Kristiansen was acquitted in the Borgarting Court of Appeal.
 The verdict against Kristiansen is widely considered as one of the biggest miscarriages of justice in Norway's recent history.

-The events on 19 May
+The events of 19 May

-On the day of the murders, Stine-Sofie Sørstrønen and Lena Sløgedal Paulsen were visiting with their fathers, who both lived in the same block of flats close to the Baneheia forest.
+On 19 May 2000, the day of the murders, Stine-Sofie Sørstrønen and Lena Sløgedal Paulsen were visiting with their fathers, who both lived in the same block of flats close to the Baneheia forest.
 Sørstrønen was visiting from Grimstad and Sløgedal Paulsen from a different neighborhood in Kristiansand.
 In the evening, they were going swimming together at a small lake called "Stampe 3." in the popular recreation area of Baneheia, which was not very far.
 They left home at approximately between 18:15 and 18:20.
 Two college students who also happened to be swimming at the same time as the girls, testified that the girls were still swimming in the water when they left at approximately 18:50.